 Perform post-migration audit

-Even if you’ve gone through the migration procedure seamlessly and error-free, take time to check whether all of the data has been imported to the new platform correctly, for instance, a Magento or Shopify store.
+Even if you’ve gone through the migration procedure seamlessly and error-free, take time to check whether all of the data has been imported to the new platform correctly, and ensure demo migration results were successful.
 Make sure the domain name is active, and the navigational links are working as they should.
 When done, go to the frontend to see if the products are visible in catalogs, and onsite search is working.
 Look through links in menus, header, footer, and inside the pages.
+For a comprehensive review, consider using our Migration Preview Service, or download our Universal eCommerce Migration Checklist.

 Take Care About SEO